Out walking on Sunday

 Feeling energetic, Claudia and I turned down the offer of a ride back to the car and walked up N. Main.
 The city has embarked on a campaign of public art, and I was entranced by a sculpture on a streetcorner.
 So was the dog.

-This walk was far from strenuous, but I guess every little bit counts.
+This walk was far from strenuous, but I guess every little bit counts, anyway, my wife is getting a personal training certification so I’m pretty sure I will be able to get her services and get into shape once she has obtains her certificate.
 Better to get out of the house for an hour than sit motionless in front of the computer raising my blood pressure by reading political posts from people I disagree with.
 Even though I refute them with certified facts and unimpeachable logic, they never seem to see the light of my indisputable wisdom.
 Better I should walk the dog.